Sea level rise and coastal erosion: what’s the real impact?

 - VisitBritain stated that tourism was worth £127 billion to the British economy (Select Committee meeting).

-In the UK, current annual damages from coastal flooding are estimated at over £500 million per year (BAS) and costs are likely to increase under projections of future sea-level rise.
+In the UK, current annual damages from coastal flooding are estimated at over £500 million per year (British Antarctic Survey) and costs are likely to increase under projections of future sea-level rise.
 Historic assets are also under threat: buried archaeology and historic structures, such as the Godwin Battery on Spurn Point, have already been lost to coastal erosion.
 The National Trust’s repair bill following the 2013/14 winter storms amounted to some £250 000, with other repairs costing many thousands of pounds.

 Our new GeoCoast data product can be used to inform and assist users when responding to coastal adaptation and resilience.
 GeoCoast is an integrated GIS package of datasets designed to inform and support coastal management and adaptation.
 It includes information about coastal erosion, sea-level rise and inundation, coastal subsidence and the properties of the geological deposits.